nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Final thoughts

-As I end this article on StationPlaylist Studio Add-on Internals, I feel it is time I reveal why my add-ons are free: it is because I love you users and as a service for NVDA user and developer community (and in extension, to all blind broadcasters using SPL Studio).
+As I end this article on StationPlaylist Add-on Internals, I feel it is time I reveal why my add-ons are free: it is because I love you users and as a service for NVDA user and developer community (and in extension, to all blind broadcasters using SPL Studio).
 What brings me joy as an add-on writer is the fact that this add-on (and accompanying documentation) has made impact in your lives and lives of listeners to your shows, as well as to other NVDA users and developers around the world.
-Thank you users for your continued support and feedback, and I promise once again that all my add-on code (including SPL Studio add-on) will be free and anyone is welcome to study and improve upon it.
+Thank you users for your continued support and feedback, and I promise once again that all my add-on code (including SPL add-on) will be free and anyone is welcome to study and improve upon it.

 For add-on writers looking for quality add-on documentation, I hope this series gave you an inspiration as to how to write amazing documentation in your future projects.
 For people new to add-on writing or for those interested in writing an add-on, I hope this Add-ons Internals series served as a handy resource for your projects, and in extension, gave you an idea as to how certain NVDA functions work.
 If you'd like to reference this documentation or use it as a blueprint, you are more than welcome to do so.
 Thank you community add-on reviewers for your continued support and reviews.